 Important Safety Information

-The Abbott RealTime SARS-CoV-2 assay is a real-time (rt) reverse transcriptase (RT) polymerase chain reaction (PCR) test intended for the qualitative detection of nucleic acid from SARS-CoV-2 in nasal swabs, self-collected at a health care location or collected by a healthcare worker, and nasopharyngeal (NP) and oropharyngeal (OP) swabs, and bronchoalveolar lavage fluid (BAL) collected by a healthcare worker, from individuals suspected of COVID-19 by their healthcare provider.
+The Abbott RealTime SARS-CoV-2 assay is a real-time (rt) reverse transcriptase (RT) polymerase chain reaction (PCR) test intended for the qualitative detection of nucleic acid from SARS-CoV-2 in anterior nasal swabs, self-collected at a health care location or collected by a healthcare provider and mid-turbinate nasal swabs, nasopharyngeal (NP) and oropharyngeal (OP) swabs, and bronchoalveolar lavage fluid (BAL) collected by a healthcare provider, from individuals suspected of COVID-19 by their healthcare provider.

 Testing is limited to laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high complexity tests.

 Results are for the identification of SARS-CoV-2 RNA.
-The SARS-CoV-2 RNA is generally detectable in nasal, nasopharyngeal and oropharyngeal swabs during the acute phase of infection.
+The SARS-CoV-2 RNA is generally detectable in respiratory specimens during the acute phase of infection.
 Positive results are indicative of the presence of SARS-CoV-2 RNA; clinical correlation with patient history and other diagnostic information is necessary to determine patient infection status.
 Positive results do not rule out bacterial infection or co-infection with other viruses.
-Laboratories within the United States and its territories are required to report all positive results to the appropriate public health authorities.
+The agent detected may not be the definite cause of disease.
+Laboratories within the United States and its territories are required to report all results to the appropriate public health authorities.